vinivendra/JiraPlot/README.md

 ## Installation

 1. Build using the Swift Package Manager with `swift build`
-1. Copy the executable to a location in your path, e.g. `.build/debug/JiraPlot /usr/local/bin/jiraPlot`
+1. Copy the executable to a location in your path, e.g. `cp .build/debug/JiraPlot /usr/local/bin/jiraPlot`

 ## Usage